Essential Oil Perfume Blends

 Perfume Recipe Instructions:

-• Using a mini funnel fill a perfume bottle with 1 part witch hazel.
+1. Fill a perfume bottle with 1 part witch hazel using a mini funnel.

-• Next, add your essential oil blend.
-Starting with the base note, then the middle, and last the top note.
+2. Next, add your essential oil blend from the recipes above.
+Starting with the base note, then the middle, and lastly, the top note.

-• Allow the perfume to rest for a week so that the essential oils can fully infuse together before use.
+4. Allow the perfume to rest for a week to fully infuse the essential oils before use.

 9 decadent essential oil perfume blends you’ve got to try!